Shumba: The Lowdown

 What can I do at Shumba?

-Game drives are the main activity from Shumba when we visited we had good sightings of predators -cheetahs are a particular highlight here- however it would be fair to say we probably didn’t see the same volume of animals as we have elsewhere in Zambia.
-Birding was really excellent and a great treat of this part of Kafue are the hot air balloon safaris– generally available from August-October.
-Depending on how long you are staying for there may be an extra charge for this.
-Earlier on in the season, while the flood waters are still high, it’s also possible to do mokoro trips through the floodplains- a wonderfully gentle way to explore and notice the smaller side of life.
+Game drives are the main activity from Shumba and when we visited, we had good sightings of predators including the lions the camp is named after.
+Cheetahs are a particular highlight here- however it would be fair to say we probably didn’t see the same volume of animals as we have elsewhere in Zambia.
+This said, since African Parks took over the park management in 2022 we can only see game going from strength to strength.
+Birding was also really excellent here.
+Earlier on in the season, while the flood waters are still high, it’s also possible to do boat trips through the floodplains- a gentle way to explore and notice the smaller side of life.

 Giving back at Shumba: